My Fair Princess: Season 2 (1999)

 After Fulun finds the group, they believe that Qianlong has forgiven them but unanimously decide to not return as their feelings towards Qianlong and the Forbidden City have changed.
 They desire the carefree life of commoners without the rigid rules and chaos that surrounded their life while living in the Forbidden City where Xiaoyanzi and Ziwei were particularly susceptible to punishment.
 In the end, the Emperor travels himself to convince them to return to the Forbidden City as he does not care if they helped Hanxiang escape, or if Ziwei is actually his daughter.
 There, he awards both Ziwei and Xiaoyanzi with a gold ensign Each one can excuse them from three executions.
+Realizing Jinsuo having been married, under the suggestion of Ziwei the emperor agrees Jinsuo not return to the palace.

-The empress dowager ultimately forgives Ziwei and Xiaoyanzi at the insistence of Qianlong and acknowledges them as her granddaughters.
+Upon the return of the gang, the empress dowager ultimately forgives Ziwei and Xiaoyanzi at the insistence of Qianlong and acknowledges them as her granddaughters.
 Qianlong and the empress dowager later discover the empress had been plotting against Xiaoyanzi and Ziwei sending assassins to kill them along with Erkang and Yongqi disguising it as the command of Qianlong.
 It is also revealed that the voodoo doll was planted by the empress, and Ziwei's granduncle and grandaunt lied about the birthday of Ziwei after being bribed by the empress, thus clarifying Ziwei's identity as a princess.
 Qianlong is furious and commands both the empress and her maidservant, Wet-Nurse Rong, to be beheaded.
-However, Ziwei pulls out her gold insignia and uses up two pardons: one for Wet-Nurse Rong and one for the empress.
+However, Ziwei pulls out her gold insignia and uses up two pardons: one for Wet-Nurse Rong and one for the empress; when the emperor sentences Rong to caning instead, Ziwei again pleads for her, with Xiaoyanzi, moved, also joining Ziwei.

 Because of this affair, Wet-Nurse Rong and the empress both grow appreciative of Ziwei and Xiaoyanzi.
-Afterwards, Xiaoyanzi and Yongqi, along with Ziwei and Erkang, are finally married.
+Afterwards, Xiaoyanzi and Yongqi, along with Ziwei and Erkang, are finally married; during the preparations, Xiao Jian and Qing'er first meet, and they fall in love at first sight.